2 STRANGE (but interesting) THINGS ABOUT GENDER NOUNS IN FRENCH 🤓

 Gender is masculine and feminine.

 You can choose to say either one afternoon or one afternoon.
-It is up to you to choose.
-This is also the case with the word anthem, you can choose an anthem or an anthem.
+The choice is yours.
+The same applies to the word hymn: you can choose an hymn or an anthem.

-At first everyone said "the" then everyone said "the", but both genders are accepted.
+At first, everyone said "the", then everyone said "the", but both genders are accepted.

 In the singular we say a delight, but in the plural we say wonderful delights or gourmet delights.